-Prof. Ozmel works on the formation, governance and performance implications of interorganizational exchanges such as strategic alliances and VC investments.
-She has publications in Journal of Financial Economics, Academy of Management Journal and Strategic Management Journal.
-She has won the 2016 Salgo-Noren Outstanding Master's Teaching Award, which is given to one faculty who is identified as the Outstanding Teacher of the year by the votes of the MBA students at Krannert School of Management.
-She teaches masters level Strategic Management core course and masters elective Competitive Strategy as well as PhD courses.
+Prof. Ozmel's work focuses on the tension between value generation and value capturing in technology alliances, Venture capital, Corporate VC investments and innovation outcomes.
+She also works on the formation/governance of tehcnology alliances, and determinants of technology M&As.
+She has publications in Journal of Financial Economics, Academy of Management Journal, Strategic Management Journal, and Organization Science.
+She has won the 2016 Salgo-Noren Outstanding MBA Teaching Award, which is given to one faculty by the votes of the MBA students.
+She teaches MBA Strategic Management core and Competitive Strategy as well as PhD courses.
 Below is a more detailed discusssion of her research.

 "Strategic Alliance, Venture Capital and Exit Decisions in Early Stage High-tech Firms".
 2013.
 (Umit Ozmel, David Robinson, Toby E. Stuart).
 Journal of Financial Economics, 107, 655–670.

 "Network Interdependencies: Signals from Venture Capital and Alliance Networks in Determining Future Alliance Formation".
 2013 (Umit Ozmel, Jeff Reuer, Ranjay Gulati).
 Academy of Management Journal, Vol. 56, No. 3, 852–866.

 "Small Fish, Big Fish: The Performance Effects of the Relative Standing in Partners' Affiliate Portfolios" 2015.
 (Umit Ozmel, Isin Guler).
 Strategic Management Journal .